Framing Routine (FI)

 The SE will continue to guide students as needed in this group with the use of previously taught strategies for computation to find the product.

-efleming About 1 year ago
+efleming Over 1 year ago

 Co-Construct and Instruct